Hackmanit/template-injection-table/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 # Template Injection Table
 The Template Injection Table is intended to help during the testing of an application for [template injection](#background-information) vulnerabilities.
-It was developed by [Hackmanit](https://hackmanit.de).
+It was developed by [Hackmanit](https://hackmanit.de) and Maximilian Hildebrand.

 The table consists of so-called "polyglots" that can be used to detect template injection possibilities and identify which template engine is used by an application.